 Forgive her because she learned what she lived as a child.
 Forgive her because she was dealt a rough hand.

 She may never understand how deeply the word stupid has affected me in my life.
 But I forgive her.
 I forgive her because if I don’t, I will never truly be able to heal.

 My sudden vivid flashback of my mom and my grandma helped me use empathy towards her rather than anger.
 In a calm tone with an extended expression used for each word, I said one more time, “I don’t like when you call me stupid, it’s not nice.”
 My mom quickly looked at me and replied in her broken English, “I don’t know why you take off the foil?”
 Then she shook her head and walked away.

 It was evident my mom knew I was upset.
 It was also evident that she lacked the communication tools to articulate anything more about the situation.
 In her eyes, it was merely about the foil.
 When she called me stupid, she didn’t intentionally mean to hurt my feelings, break me down, and belittle me.

 Children learn what they live and the way that we talk to them becomes their inner voice.
-The belief that I lacked intelligence became my inner voice as a child and affected my self-esteem, self-worth and ability to believe in myself.
+The belief that I lacked intelligence became my inner voice as a child and affected my self-esteem, self-worth, and ability to believe in myself.

 Today, if my inner voice tells me I lack intelligence, or that I’m not enough, I show myself compassion and forgiveness.
 I gently approach this negative self-talk and doubt with the intent to understand what is triggering it.
-These moments of self-awareness are when I begin to unlearn what I lived.
+Essentially, these moments of self-awareness are when I begin to unlearn what I lived.